 Students need to have a positive attitude towards exams.
 They must be confident enough to face it and should avoid negative thoughts.
 Students must clearly understand that a single mark sheet cannot judge who they are or what their potential is.
 Students must understand that marks obtained in boards shall only determine their ability to pursue a certain degree or get into a certain college and does not determine their capacity and productivity on the whole.

-3. The day before the exam, students should have a positive attitude and also must not indulge in
+- The day before the exam, students should have a positive attitude and also must not indulge in any negative thinking.

-7. Students should read the question paper twice and understand the questions well before
+- Students should read the question paper twice and understand the questions well before answering it.

 He also adds on that students should not discuss or recheck the answers with their friends as that might cause them unwanted worry and any way they can’t change their answers anymore.

 Adding to the above, to avoid anxiety, Dr. C Anbudurai, Psychiatrist from WOW Mind & Behavioural Clinic advices the students to involve in Mindfulness meditation.
 The students must close their eyes and sit with their backs straight and hands on their lap.
 They should breath in and breath out and watch their breath and witness their whole body getting relaxed.
 While meditating the students should not think of anything but should pictures some peaceful scenery or their favourite God.
 Students should slowly bring them back to normal and open their eyes.
 15-30 minutes of mediation can work wonders.
 In the exam hall students can perform palming methods before starting the exam.